bgdawes/dotfiles/linux_documentation/linux_notes.md

 `ffmpeg -i input -map 0 -map -0:a:3 -map -0:a:6 -c copy output`

+### Video editing - use ffmpeg to burn subtitles

+You can burn text subtitles (hardsubs) with one of two filters: subtitles or ass

+#### subtitles filter

+Draw subtitles on top of input video using the libass library.
+This filter requires ffmpeg to be compiled with --enable-libass.
+See the ​subtitles video filter documentation for more details.

+If the subtitle is a separate file called subtitle.srt, you can use this command:

+`ffmpeg -i video.avi -vf subtitles=subtitle.srt out.avi`

+If the subtitle is embedded in the container video.mkv, you can do this:

+`ffmpeg -i video.mkv -vf subtitles=video.mkv out.avi`

+#### ass filter

+Same as the subtitles filter, except that it doesn’t require libavcodec and libavformat to work.
+This filter requires ffmpeg to be compiled with --enable-libass.
+On the other hand, it is limited to ​ASS (Advanced Substation Alpha) subtitles files.
+See the ​ass video filter documentation for more details.

+`ffmpeg -i video.avi -vf "ass=subtitle.ass" out.avi`

+If your subtitle is in SubRip, MicroDVD or any other supported text subtitles, you have to convert it to ASS before using this filter:

+`ffmpeg -i subtitle.srt subtitle.ass`

 [^1]:If not hard-wired; jot down device that starts with 'w'; wireless devices will usually follow a naming convention of 'wlp#s0'

 [^2]:NOOB MISTAKE - arrow down to select free space before creating  another partition, otherwise you won't be able to use the rest of the  disk space